srinivasyadav18/xapian-gsoc-plan/proposal.rst

       * Document the iterators interface using godoc and reStructuredText file.(1 day)

   June 8th-13th :
-      * Rewrap the Database class for providing errors to the functions that throw errors.(3 days)
+      * Rewrap the Database class for providing errors(as return values) to the functions that throw errors.(3 days)

-      * Rewrap the Document class for rewrapped iterators interfaces .(2 days)
+      * Rewrap the Document class for rewrapped iterators interfaces.(2 days)

       * Document both the classes.(1 day)
   June 15th-20th :